Shin-NiL/Godot-Mobile-Vibration/README.md

 ### Android
 - Drop the "vibration" directory inside the "modules" directory on the Godot source.
 - Recompile android export template following the [official instructions](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html#compiling-export-templates).
-In your project goto Export > Target > Android:
+- In your project go to Export > Target > Android:
 	- Options:
 		- Custom Package:
 			- place your apk from build
+- On the Android export options, check the _Vibrate_ permission
 - Add the following lines to ```project.godot```:

 ```